omachala/ha-treemap-card/README.md

 Or manually:

-1. Go to HACS > Frontend
+1. Go to HACS → Frontend
 2. Search for "Treemap Card"
-3. Install and refresh browser
+3. Install and restart Home Assistant

+> **Note:** If the card doesn't appear after installation, you may need to add the resource manually:
+> Go to **Settings → Dashboards → Resources → Add Resource** and add `/hacsfiles/ha-treemap-card/treemap-card.js` as a JavaScript module.

 ## Supported Entities